Dima579/Quiz-Game--Alpha-/README.md

 The features are as follows:
 - Fully functioning menu
 - Points system with a highscore
-- Questions that require user input that are then validated with a validator method
+- Question that requires user input that are then validated with a validator method

 The Mechanics of the program are as follows:
 - Switch and loop used for menu